 The Company has a constitutional framework in place for employee consultation and has agreed that framework with trade union representatives.
-In addition, the Company communicates directly and through the management structure with personal contract holders and keeps them informed of and involved as appropriate in developments that may impact on them now or in the future.
+In addition, the Company communicates directly and through the management structure with non-collectively bargained staff, who are primarily of management grade, and keeps them informed of and involved as appropriate in developments that may impact on them now or in the future.

-The Company is committed to maintaining and improving effective communication with employees, principally through regular staff briefs on current issues, meetings with staff and their representatives and increased use of the Company's intranet to improve communication and engagement with the workforce.
+The Company is committed to maintaining and improving effective engagement and communication with employees.
+Following an employee engagement survey undertaken in 2014, senior and local engagement champions were identified during the Regulatory Year to work collaboratively with their teams in order to deliver agreed improvement plans.
+This approach is augmented by routine communication channels including regular staff briefs on current issues, meetings with staff and their representatives, and increased use of the Northern Powergrid Group's intranet to improve communication and engagement with the workforce.